Dynam1c-52/transfer.py/README.md

 # transfer.py
-A python script which uploads file to transfer.sh
+A python script for lazy people which uploads files to transfer.sh